qmphan/smartcontact-app.github.io/pages/vxml/index.md

 ## Introduction

-VoiceXML is the HTML of the voice web, the open standard markup language for voice applications. (http://www.voicexml.org/tutorials-2/introduction/)
+VoiceXML is the HTML of the voice web, the open standard markup language for voice applications.
+[Learn more about Vxml](http://www.voicexml.org/tutorials-2/introduction/)

 ## How to use VoiceXML with Smartcontact